The History of Dystonia Network of Australia Incorporated (DNA)

 with its muscle pain,

 contorted bodies and tremors,

 our minds, our hearts, or our souls.

 By Kerrie Jackson.

 DNA evolved from the local Blue Mountains & Greater Sydney Support Group (BM&GSSG) which meets bi-monthly in Leura NSW.
-The idea took shape when Kerrie Jackson, the founder and coordinator of the Blue Mountains group in 2005, planned to attend part of the Parkinson Disease & Movement Disorder World Congress where there would be speakers and representatives from 75 countries in June 2013 as she had in many conferences before, when she received a message from Lee Pagan saying that Associate Professor Lynley Bradnam was organising a Dystonia booth at the Congress.
+The idea took shape when Kerrie Jackson, the founder and coordinator of the Blue Mountains group in 2005, planned to attend part of the Parkinson Disease & Movement Disorder World Congress where there would be speakers and representatives from 75 countries in June 2013 as she had in many conferences before, when she received a message saying that Associate Professor Lynley Bradnam was organising a Dystonia booth at the Congress.

 She jumped at the chance to be the representative at the Dystonia Booth, as she was always thinking of ways to spread the word about Dystonia and to let people know about the Blue Mountains Dystonia Support Group.